KI7MT/dotnet-core-examples/README.md

 ## Overview

-The [dotnet-core-example](https://github.com/KI7MT/dotnet-core-examples) repository contains samples that you can use to test various aspects of
+The [dotnet-core-examples](https://github.com/KI7MT/dotnet-core-examples) repository contains samples that you can use to test various aspects of
 [NET Core | ASP Net Core](http://dotnet.github.io).
 Each section `(folder)` contains one or more applications that should run on any number of operating systems, each having their own `Makefile` to facilitate: `clean`, `pack`, `install` and `uninstall`.
 Most applications can run with a simple command: `dotnet run`.
-All the sameples have been tested as [.Net Glocbal Tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+All the sameples have been tested as [.Net Global Tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

 The code for each application is Verbose, meaning, shortcuts and advanced concatenations have been kept to a minimum to allow for easier readability.